DinneK/flashcards-starter/README.md

 ## Abstract
-  - Fash Cards is a JavaScript application, that allows a user to learn about programming by asking a series of multiple choice questions and giving the user a chance to answer.
+  - Flash Cards is a JavaScript application, that allows a user to learn about programming by asking a series of multiple choice questions and giving the user a chance to answer.
 The user is told whether they got the question right or wrong and the end gets a percentage back for the question they got right.

 ## Technologies
   - Javascript